 It’s not just potatoes as a staple, but epicurean wonderments abound here.
 Quaint inns and boutique hotels are where women travelers should consider accommodations, as they truly set the theme for this fantastic destination.

-Iceland, known as “The Land of Fire & Ice” is also one of those places to rent a car and drive.
+Iceland, known as “The Land of Fire & Ice” is also one of those perfect and safe places for women to feel ok about renting a car and driving.
 Reykjavik, the capital, is where shopping, restaurants, and hotels can be the perfect place for base camp.

 Thingvellir National Park is a site where visitors can stand on two contents at the same time.
 Visit with friendly Icelandic horses, who stand roadside and watch traffic go by in hopes someone will stop and pet them.
 Make sure to visit small fishing villages to dine on freshly caught seafood in tiny family-run cafes.
 The Blue Lagoon is a flourishing tourist trap, but an experience not to miss while on the island.

 A visit to the northern lights, which typically can be best viewed late September to late March weather permitting, which Iceland is so famous for.

 Food is good, and some places offer delicacies such as puffin and seal meat, so if you are an experimental foodie, this is a place to check out.

 Accommodations range from hostels to hotels and even an array of campsites, which are popular for Icelanders and visitors during summer months.